adrianfb94/RF_Precipitation_Grid/README.md

 CDT: The monthly data set created with CDT (https://github.com/rijaf-iri/CDT) using CHIRPS (https://data.chc.ucsb.edu/products/CHIRPS-2.0/) and series of precipitation  data measured in meteorological stations.

+**The project is structured as follows:**

+Read from the raw data, interpolate, using nearest neighbor, and use these interpolations as input to the random forest model.
+Once training, the results are evaluated and the best combination is selected.
+For each training the results are saved in netcdf format; In addition, the training models are saved for later use in new predictions.

 **Random Forest grid generation:**